ergoplatform/ergodocs/docs/dev/Integration/guide.md

 # Integration

-This guide is to helping (exchanges, wallets, pools wallets, etc) developers integrate Ergo.
+A guide for helping developers from exchanges/pools/etc *integrate* Ergo.

 ## Introduction